 McGill Drugstore Museum

 Step into a time machine that will take you back to the period during Watergate, disco dancing as well as times before, and when you do you’ll find yourself standing in the McGill Drug Store and Company.
 McGill Drug Co., which stands on the east side of U.S.93 in downtown McGill, 12 miles north of Ely, is an old small-town drugstore frozen in time.
+Open Thursday to Sunday 10am to 3 pm.
+To schedule a tour outside of the hours of operation please contact the Drug Store at (775)235-7276!

 Explore the McGill Drugstore